Create a world.Watch what happens.

 Traits that shape behavior

 Each agent carries inherited traits that bias decisions.
-The world evolves as these traits interact at scale.

 Koryn